Perzivall/Flutter-Development-Environment-using-Android-Computing/README.md

 # Flutter Web Development Environment using Android.

-> Use Your smartphone processing to programming flutter apps with native performance!
+> Use Your smartphone processing to development flutter apps.
+Enviroment with native performance!
 Won't used virtualzations

 > Made by Perzivall in Brazil 🇧🇷